jsumners/go-experiments/nil-interface/Readme.md

 1. The baseline experiment showing they problem is commit https://github.com/jsumners/go-experiments/tree/3326ede13ec28504b3e3d53eb9203a0662c2c38a/nil-interface
 2. The issue being solved by reflection is commit https://github.com/jsumners/go-experiments/tree/3791e8cfb48f82a393512e006187f017f3c0c29d

+## Benchmark

+[./main_test.go](./main_test.go) has a benchmark that shows two ways of solving the issue along with a benchmark of each.
+It shouldn't be any surprise that using reflection to solve the issue is a less performant method, but it is likely easier since the alternative method needs to know about all possible implementations of the interface.